 Continuous Education Requirements

 All roofers are required by the law to have at least eight hours of classes during each two-year licensing period.
 The classes should include three hours of CCB-developed courses in business practices, laws, and regulations.
 An additional five hour Series A courses training on codes, safety, and business management.
 The CCB must approve all courses.
 If a course is not available in the CCB’s online catalog, it doesn’t improve a roofer’s credit rating, but it may work in your favor.
+Keep in mind that even though some tools like the dewalt dcb091 tool are classics, it doesn’t mean you should stop learning about them.

 Contractors using leased workers are referred to and nonexempt contractors.
 Nonexempt contractors don’t require having worker compensation insurance for its officers or owners.
 The leasing company is supposed to provide employee compensation cover for the employees.